 Chicago area landlord charged with hate crime in killing of 6-year-old Palestinian boy, stabbing of mom

-The quiet neighborhood in Plainfield has now been rocked by the horrific act.
-The boy's mother, 32-year-old Hanaan Shahin, told detectives Czuba, her landlord, attacked her with a knife as she ran to the bathroom to call 911 on Saturday morning

-The Will County Sheriff's Office said Czuba stabbed 6-year-old Wadea Al-Fayoume 26 times.
-His mother had more than a dozen stab wounds.
+The boy's mother, 32-year-old Hanaan Shahin, told detectives that on Saturday morning, Czuba, her landlord, attacked her with a knife as she ran to the bathroom to call 911.
+According to the Will County Sheriff's Office, Czuba stabbed her more than a dozen times and her 6-year-old son, Wadea Al-Fayoume, 26 times.

 Neighbors like Eva Case saw the crime scene Saturday night.
 The gruesome details behind the stabbing left her in awe.